How much dye powder and soda ash should I use?

 Just as you shouldn't judge a book by its cover, you can't judge a dye powder by its colour!
 Some of our dye powders don't look a lot like the colour that they mix up into, so don't worry if the jar of powder you received doesn't look like the right colour.
 Dark Black is a particularly good example of this, as the dye powder is a deep, earthy reddish tone, but it will mix up into a deep black tone when dissolved in water.
 Be sure to use at least 2-3 times more than other colours for the blackest black!

 Our dye powders are sold by weight and the density of the powders varies from colour to colour, so some are much heavier than others.
-For example, Plum Blossom and Robin's Egg Blue are 2 of the heaviest colours in our range, which is why it might look like there's less of the powder in the jar than other colours of the same weight.
-We use accurate digital scales to pack all our dye orders and if you pop them on some scales, you will find that all the jars of the same weight, do actually weigh the same, despite appearances!
+For example, Plum Blossom and Robin's Egg Blue are 2 of the densest colours in our range, which is why it might look like there's less of the powder in the jar or bag than other colours of the same weight.
+We use accurate digital scales to pack all our dye orders and if you pop them on some scales, you will find that all the jars or bags of the same weight, do actually weigh the same, despite appearances!
+Of course, human error is still a possibility (our orders are all packed by humans!) so if you weigh your dyes and find that they weigh less than they should, please contact us so we can fix it for you!

 Are your dyes environmentally low-impact?